There's going to be another kind of star athlete at the starting line of the Bank of America Chicago Marathon this year -- Kevin Hart.

 "You inspire us every day to chase our dreams," the signs read.
 "We want you to inspire more kids like us to move like you.
 Now get running."

 The children then remind Hart that the Chicago Marathon is only two months away.

 "I think the key thing that I just read was, 'Inspire kids like us to move.'
 If I can do that then dammit I'm doing a completely different job that I had no idea that I was capable of doing," he said.

-Aside from celebrity faces and an elite showdown, thousands of runners from around the world will join together for this year's race, set to step off Oct.
+Aside from celebrity faces and an elite showdown unlike any other, thousands of runners from around the world will join together for this year's race, set to step off Oct.
 7.